-Microbio logical Contaminants TATICI ODIO iogicai Contaminants whet oblological Containmants Substance (Unit) Analysis Frequency MCL MCL G Highest % positive samples (monthly) Range Major Sources Violation otal Coliform acteria 6 (+/-) Monthly <5% positive samples (monthly) 0 0.0% 0% Naturally present in the environment No 67 6 7 Samples taken monthly
+Microbiological Contaminants Substance (Unit) Analysis Frequency MCL MCL G Highest % positive samples (monthly) Range Major Sources Violation Total Coliform Bacteria (+/-) Monthly <5% positive samples (monthly) 0 0.0% 0% Naturally present in the environment No

-ANNUAL WATER QUALITY REPORT 2023
+ANNUAL WATER QUALITY REPORT 2024

 The Banks County Public Utilities Department WSID# 0110026 provides water to residential, commercial and industrial customers throughout Banks County.
 The Banks County service area covers approximately 195 square miles.
 The water system serves a customer base of approximately 3,090 accounts with an estimated 10,500 users.
 We welcome your comments and participation on issues that concern our drinking water.
-Horace Gee, Public Utilities Director, may be reached at (706) 677-6889.
-The information contained in this report summarizes your drinking water for calendar year 2023.
+Chad Wilbanks, Public Utilities Director, may be reached at (706) 677-6889.
+The information contained in this report summarizes your drinking water for calendar year 2024.
 This information is provided on or before June 1.
 If you are interested in getting more information about your water quality or this report, please give us a call.
-We are proud to inform you that the Banks County water system did not have any violations of water quality parameters during 2023.
+We are proud to inform you that the Banks County water system did not have any violations of water quality parameters during 2024.
 Included in this report is information about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
 The Public Utilites Department is actively involved in protecting our local water resources and works with various state, federal and local agencies on Watershed Protection issues.